 Buildings are getting taller and taller and taller which makes working at heights a common occurrence for construction workers.
 However, a fall from as little as one meter can cause serious injury and in some sad cases even prove fatal.
-If you or someone you love was involved in an accident whilst working at heights our workplace injury lawyers will help you get the compensation and apology you deserve.
+If you or someone you love has been injured due to a fall from height our work injury lawyers can help you make things right.

 What is a fall from height?